 .png)

-A 30,000-hectare Wildlife Reserve where communities and nature rebuild a future together.
+A wildlife reserve where communities and nature rebuild a future together.

 The Loziba Wildlife Reserve is situated in the heart of South Africa’s KwaZulu-Natal, in the Thaka Valley.
 It lies within Maputaland-Pondoland-Albany, one of the world’s 36 biodiversity hotspots.